Th3M3/PiFmRds_StreamToolkit/README.md

 `mpg123` is used to play the web stream, because it also reads the ICY-Meta-Info which is the actual played Title.
 The Console Output gets piped to `/home/pi/temp.txt`.

+`sox` is only used to convert the stream to `wav` and to adjust the equalizer and volume.

 #### rds_ctl.sh
 The script will be automatically started from fm.sh.
 It reads cyclic the `/home/pi/temp.txt` file and creats new radio text entrys in  `/home/pi/rds_ctl`